The Georgia Historic Preservation Division offers financial assistance, to aid historic preservation efforts, through Tax incentives and Grants.

-Two federal tax incentive programs currently apply to preservation activities: the Rehabilitation Investment Tax Credit (RITC) program, and the charitable contribution deduction.
+- Two federal tax incentive programs currently apply to preservation activities: the Rehabilitation Investment Tax Credit (RITC) program, and the Charitable Contribution deduction.
 Historic residential and commercial properties are eligible to participate in both programs.
 The property must be a "certified structure," which means it must be listed in the National/Georgia Register(s) of Historic Places.
 The Historic Preservation Division must certify the rehabilitation.

-There are also two state tax incentive programs.
-The Georgia Preferential Property Tax Assessment Program for Rehabilitated Historic Property allows eligible participants to apply for an 8-year property tax assessment freeze.
+- Two state tax incentive programs currently apply to preservation activities: The Georgia Preferential Property Tax Assessment Program for Rehabilitated Historic Property allows eligible participants to apply for an 8-year property tax assessment freeze.
 The Georgia State Income Tax Credit Program for Rehabilitated Historic Property allows eligible participants to apply for a state income tax credit equaling 25% of qualifying rehabilitation expenses capped at $100,000 for personal, residential properties, and $300,000 for income-producing properties.

-The Georgia Heritage Grant Program offers matching funds on a statewide competitive basis to local governments and nonprofit organizations (except for churches and other religious organizations) for the preservation of Georgia Register and National Register-eligible historic properties.
+- The Georgia Heritage Grant Program offers matching funds on a statewide competitive basis to local governments and nonprofit organizations (except for churches and other religious organizations) for the preservation of Georgia Register and National Register-eligible historic properties.
 The program provides matching grants for development and predevelopment projects.
 Program funding is provided by historic preservation license plate fees.

-The federal Historic Preservation Fund grant provides pass-through grant funding to Certified Local Governments.
+- The federal Historic Preservation Fund grant provides pass-through grant funding to Certified Local Governments.
 Eligible survey and planning activities include surveys, National Register nominations, design guidelines, brochures, web site development, heritage education materials, workshops/conferences, etc. Eligible predevelopment projects include activities such as historic structure reports, preservation plans, or architectural drawings and specifications.

-Other funding sources - list updated December 2013
+Other funding sources (list updated October 2015)